 People who perform these roles are required to certify annually that they agree to abide by the Fitness and Probity Standards and that they will notify ZLAP of any material changes to the information previously provided.
-In the event changes have occurred, the relevant checks will be re-performed to ensure the individual continues to comply with the relevant standards.
+On an annual basis, the relevant checks are re-performed to ensure the individual continues to comply with the relevant standards.